fructose/pds/README.md

 ___

 # NOTE TO SELF:
-## tell sanchita about using softmax
+- tell sanchita about using softmax
+- ask about rice + wheat.
+Include?
+Not include?
+- revisit the terminology "bin-packing".
+Is this really a bin-packing problem?
+The baskets are designed with continuous (not discrete) amounts of each crop.

 ## Replication instructions
 *Rough outline*